Rexzy61/RTF---Rivals-Time-Farmer/README.md

 # RTF---Rivals-Time-Farmer
-A Script that Automaticly Farms Mastery on Rivals Weapons
+A Script that Farms Mastery on Rivals Weapons